hadley/adv-r/Function-operators.md

 Instead of a minor change to the function's inputs, it's also possible to make a function work with a fundamentally different type of data.
 There are a few existing functions along these lines:

-* `base::Vectorise` converts a scalar function to a vector function. `Vectorize` takes a non-vectorised function and vectorises with respect to the arguments given in the `vectorise.args` parameter.
+* `base::Vectorize` converts a scalar function to a vector function. `Vectorize` takes a non-vectorised function and vectorises with respect to the arguments given in the `vectorise.args` parameter.
 This doesn't give you any magical performance improvements, but it is useful if you want a quick and dirty way of making a vectorised function.

     A mildly useful extension of `sample` would be to vectorize it with respect to size: this would allow you to generate multiple samples in one call.